ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/design_patterns.md

           print(f"I am in my_generator {x}, {y}")
 ```

-And then loop with an iterator python creates auto-magically:
+And then loop with an iterator which python creates auto-magically:

 ```python
 >>> for x, y in my_generator([1, 2], ["a", "b"]):